TinyBigLabs/emergency-buddy/README.md

 ## 🎉 Accomplishments
 Highlight what you're proud of:
 - Successfully implemented [specific feature] in [time constraint]
-- Achieved [specific metric or goal]
+- Achieved [achievements]
-- Learned and integrated [new technology]
+- Learned and integrated [achievements]
 - Created a user-friendly interface despite time constraints

 ## 📚 What We Learned
 Share key learnings from the hackathon:
-- Technical skills acquired
+- Technical skills acquired: Gemma, LLM fine tuning, Knowledge Graph, Quadtree, MediaPipe, Unsloth, Codelab,
-- Tools or frameworks you tried for the first time
+- Tools or frameworks you tried for the first time: Gemma with Media Pipe and Tools/KnowlegeGraph, Lora-weights, Unsloth, Codelab,
-- Project management insights
+- Project management insights: Too many ideas coming in and there are lots of Opportunities with Gemma, only just scratched the surface what can be done with it.
+It still takes a quite long time to download Gemma, this needs to be communicated to teh app user in a new way.
 - Teamwork lessons

 ## 🚀 Future Enhancements